 Despite its primitive nature, any diehard charcoal user will tell you that grilling over a hot bed of charcoal the only way to go.
 Proponents argue that this hands-on method not only allows the cook to celebrate in a ritual practiced since the beginning of man, but also brings an undeniably satisfying taste to the food that gas grills just can’t compete with.
-Furthermore, greater temperature ranges are achievable with charcoal grills when different the coals are arranged in different patterns; thus, allowing the food to have that smoky flavor we all crave in the summertime.
+Furthermore, greater temperature ranges are achievable with charcoal grills when coals are arranged in different patterns; thus, allowing the food to have that smoky flavor we all crave in the summertime.
 Additionally, the different types of charcoal allow for different flavorings of the food.

 However, just like propane, charcoal has its disadvantages as well.
 Charcoal burns long and hot and once the fire in the grill is on, it takes hours to cool off.
 Set up and clean up are more complicated as well and can often be extremely messy.